History of Deity/God

 As a result, the use of 'mystery' promotes chaos within thought as opposed to order.
 It does this by preventing us from logically determining where our responsibility begins and ends.
 This is why 'mystery' is fatal to our 'freewill.'
 And, without the existence of 'freewill,' everything religious immediately becomes meaningless.

 So what is the answer to the freewill debacle?
 The answer is actually quite simple even though the debate has spanned millennia.
-It all depends upon how you exercise your right to believe that determines whether you have freewill or not.
+It all depends upon how you exercise your right to believe and act in conjunction to that belief that determines whether you have freewill or not.
 If you choose to believe that you do, then you acquire an implied responsibility to understand its constraints (as best you can) and act accordingly.
-This includes adopting an image of Deity/God that does not preclude freewill's function.
+This includes adopting an image of Deity that does not preclude freewill's function.
+By doing so you it is you that actually winds up activating your own freewill.
+Anything less promotes the obstruction of one's self, violates the integrity of one's self, results in the ultimate condemnation of one's self and otherwise shuts down the possibility of realizing freewill's potential.

 hat follows is the actual proof.
 Unlike all other logical constructs that have preceded it, this one contains only the dynamics that allow for thought generation.
 It contains no specifics that result from its subsequent application.
 This causes this construct to be a statement of pure potential as opposed to something less.
 Here is how this unique transition in though is possible.